 - Be an Indiana Resident - Be enrolled in 7th or 8th grade at an Indiana public or private school - Be a US citizen or eligible non-citizen - Be a member of a family that meets income eligibility guidelines - A student in foster care does not need to meet this requirement.

 For detailed requirement information: Enrollment Req, Household Income Chart

 How do I enroll my student?
-Click Here to ENROLL NOW Enrollment Video - WATCH ME!
+Enrollment Video - WATCH ME!
 Enrollment Video En Espanol - WATCH ME!

 DEADLINE TO APPLY IS JUNE 30th!